Hadian1989/Hadian1989/README.md

 </a>
 </br>

-- 👀 I’m interested in applied ML and AI in control and automated systems.
+- 👀 I’m interested in programming and have experience in Python, Java, C++, Typescript, JavaScript.
+I worked with popular frameworks; Angular, React.js, Django, FastAPI, and Spring Boot,

-- 🌱 I’m currently working as a Mid-level full stack developer using Angular and Django.

 -  👨‍💻 All of personal/business projects are available on [GitHub: @Hadian1989](https://github.com/Hadian1989) and [GitLab: @Hadian1989](https://gitlab.com/Ghazal1989)